 - Demonstrate the usefulness of new/advanced co-development methods for service providers in the water sector

 - Focus groups.
-We will conduct on-line meeting with different group of targeted users, whose different perspective of CS will help improving the general perception and co-designing implementation alternatives.
+We conducted on-line meetings with different groups of targeted users, whose different perspective of CS should have helped improving the general perception and co-designing implementation alternatives.

 - Web-based forms.
-We will develop on-lines guides, surveys, tutorial in a selected CS to get feedback from users of the service (automatic feed-back loops).
+We developed on-lines guides, surveys, tutorial in a selected CS to get feedback from users of the service (automatic feed-back loops).

 - “Training experiment”.
-We will compare the trained and non-trained user groups by means of a game where we will play and instruct at the same time.
-The initial user knowledge will be evaluated before and after the game experience.
+We compared the trained and non-trained user groups by means of a game where we played and instructed at the same time.
+The initial user knowledge was evaluated before and after the game experience.